marcellodebernardi/gm-sis/README.md

 is never deleted.
 It also has a private instance variable for the main Scene, which is also never deleted.

-The main scene contains the "skeleton" FXML file, called ApplicationPane.fxml, which defines the TabPane we're using for the tab behavior.
+The main scene contains the "skeleton" FXML file, called ApplicationPane.common, which defines the TabPane we're using for the tab behavior.
 MenuController is the controller with event listeners for the tab buttons, and **only** the tab buttons.
 These controllers are responsible for loading the default view of each